ripped-rooster/Terraform-Associate-Notes/README.md

 - A module is a container for multiple resources used together.
 - Every Terraform configuration has at least one module, known as the root module, consisting of code files in the main working directory.
+- Provider configurations can be defined only in a root Terraform module.

 ### Accessing Terraform Modules